Galatea

 Aubusson tapestry woven by the Picaud workshop.

-With its selvedge signed by the artist, no. 1/4.
+With its ribbon signed by the artist, No. 1/4.

-Loewer created his first cartoon in 1953; his works were initially figurative before he shifted (like Matégot) towards abstraction, exclusively geometric in Loewer's case.
-He would go on to create more than 180 cartoons, most of them woven by his friend Raymond Picaud.
+Loewer created his first cartoon in 1953; his works were initially figurative before he turned (like Matégot) towards abstraction, exclusively geometric in Loewer's case.
+He composed more than 180 cartoons, most of which were woven by his friend Raymond Picaud.

 Bibliography: